-Scientists discovered genetic cause for rare disorder of motor neuronesDecember 7th, 2012 in Genetics /
+Scientists discovered genetic cause for rare disorder of motor neuronesDecember 7, 2012 in Medicine & Health / Genetics

 (Medical Xpress)—Scientists have identified an underlying genetic cause for a rare disorder of motor neurones, and believe this may help find causes of other related diseases.